henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

 category: clojure
 ---

-advanced compilation etc etc

-There are choices as to how you access a Javascript object's methods and properties from Clojurescript.

-Starting with an appeal to authority:
+When doing advanced compilation with Clojurescript, the compiler assumes it can change any names in your program, except when it's told to leave certain names as-is.
+This only comes up as an issue when accessing a Javascript object's methods and properties.
+There are choices as to how you refer to these from Clojurescript:

+Clojurescript is somewhat lacking when it comes to official documentation, hence this blog post, and the need to quote from twitter:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">In concrete terms, sounds like<br>✓ (.-length &quot;abc&quot;)<br>X (.-length <a href="https://twitter.com/hashtag/js?src=hash&amp;ref_src=twsrc%5Etfw">#js</a> {:length 3})<br>✓ (goog.object/get <a href="https://twitter.com/hashtag/js?src=hash&amp;ref_src=twsrc%5Etfw">#js</a> {:length 3} &quot;length&quot;)</p>&mdash; Mike Fikes (@mfikes) <a href="https://twitter.com/mfikes/status/882585745424338944?ref_src=twsrc%5Etfw">July 5, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-So that's David and Mike's opinion, now I want to look into the tradeoffs.
+I'm going to look into the tradeoffs of what David and Mike say there.

 Firstly, I'll try to make a clear distinction between JS data vs API: A data object is any object you could round-trip through JSON/stringify => JSON/parse.
 An object that may appear